ucb-eecs251b/sp24-labs/lab2/README.md

 Submit a screenshot of your log that shows the desired UART output to Gradescope.
 Make sure that your screenshot includes your terminal prompt such that we can see the repo path and activated conda environment, otherwise we will not be able to give credit.

+Additionally, make sure to push your latest code to your repo.